Nate Lowe Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The Blue Jays pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.96).
+- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.

-- The Blue Jays give up the third-most home runs in baseball (96 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the third-most home runs in baseball (97 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.